Dynamic Debt Swapping in Financial Networks: Debt Swap Dynamics

-In the remainder of the section, we concentrate on arbitrary active extension swaps (without the property that they are $v$-improving).
+\paragraph{Beyond Improvement for a Given Bank} In the remainder of the section, we concentrate on arbitrary active extension swaps (without the property that they are $v$-improving).
 Bounding the length of such sequences represents a very challenging problem.
 We make some initial progress on this problem: For a non-trivial class of instances, we construct a \emph{single} short sequence of such swaps in each phase.